Arrhenius equation: Formulation

-The only difference is the energy units of E_{a}: the former form uses energy per mole, which is common in chemistry, while the latter form uses energy per molecule directly, which is common in physics.
+The only difference is the unit of E_{a}: the former form uses energy per mole, which is common in chemistry, while the latter form uses energy per molecule directly, which is common in physics.

 The different units are accounted for in using either the gas constant, R, or the Boltzmann constant, k_{B}, as the multiplier of temperature T.